BV-BRC/BV-BRC-Docs/docroot/quick_references/other/protein_family_sorter/protein_family_sorter.md

 ### Heatmap View

 The presence and/or absence of protein families can also be seen in a heatmap view.
+To see the heatmap, click on the Heatmap icon above the filter:

 ![Heatmap Option](./images/pfs_heatmap_option.png)

-To see the heatmap, click on the Heatmap icon above the filter.
-This will reload the page to show the heatmap.
+This will reload the page to show the heatmap:

 ![Protein Family Sorter Heatmap](./images/pfs_heatmap.png)